Charente-Maritime: tourism and sightseeing

 The department is a 'transition zone' between northern France and southern France, and some of the coastal areas have a very warm micro-climate with a great deal of sunshine, and warmer conditions than you would expect.

-Away from the beaches and coast the countryside here is largely flat, with small scale agricultural with crops such as sunflowers and maize interspersed with small woodlands.
+Away from the beaches and coast the countryside here is largely flat, with small scale agricultural and crops such as sunflowers and maize interspersed with small woodlands.

 Charente-Maritime coast and islands